Also see:

 ---|---|---|---|---|

-1. Where a continuous air and vapour control layer is impractical to install, an additional 25 000mm2/m eaves ventilation and 5000mm2/m ridge or high level ventilation should be provided below the underlay.
+1. Where a continuous AVCL is impractical to install, an additional 25,000mm<sup2/m eaves or low-level ventilation and 5,000mm2/m ridge or high-level ventilation should be provided below the underlay.
 A minimum 25mm clear ventilation pathway is required below the underlay.

 2. Minimum 25mm clear ventilation pathway is measured from the lowest point of the underlay drape or underside of sarking.

 Where a cold pitched roof meets a cold flat roof, there is a risk of condensation occurring on the underside of the flat roof deck.
-Ventilation beneath the underlay, should therefore be provided in accordance with Figure 52 below.
+Ventilation beneath the underlay should therefore be provided in accordance with Figure 52.

 Air impermeable outer weatherproof covering